Minter regrets not attacking Maldonado in strike zone

 After that, he had a little fun on Twitter.

-” First (hash)WorldSeries pitch since ’99.Little bit less pressure this time,” Maddux wrote before tweeting directly to Perez that he appreciated him reaching out to catch the high first pitch. ” (at)Eperez1212 thanks for catching it a lot of my catchers might have missed that. ”
+“ First #WorldSeries pitch since ’99…Little bit less pressure this time,” Maddux wrote before tweeting directly to Perez that he appreciated him reaching out to catch the high first pitch. “ @Eperez1212 thanks for catching it a lot of my catchers might have missed that. ”

 Perez, also a former Braves coach, now is a special adviser for player development for the team.